 Serving Divorce Papers on a Spouse You Can’t Find

 Here in California, a person must first serve divorce papers in person.
 Provided you have met the six-month residency requirements for living in California, you can file for divorce here, even if your spouse lives in another state.
 If the whereabouts of a spouse are unknown and you have made every attempt to find their address, then a person may ask the court’s permission to either publish the summons in “a newspaper of general circulation” or have the summons posted by the court clerk at the courthouse.

 A few years ago, an out-of-state case grabbed national attention for this very question.
 A woman’s husband had been elusive since their 2009 union, only keeping up contact through phone and Facebook.
-She was supposed to serve divorce papers to her husband in person but, as an NPR article explains, all attempts to locate him, including the use of a private investigator, failed. o, how was she supposed to serve her husband papers in person if she didn’t know where he was?
+She was supposed to serve divorce papers to her husband in person but, as an NPR article explains, all attempts to locate him, including the use of a private investigator, failed.
+How was she supposed to serve her husband papers in person if she didn’t know where he was?
 The court had an answer for this.
 Because the woman had been unable to locate her husband and had exhausted all methods of finding him, the judge in this case will allow the divorce summons to be served via a private Facebook message instead.

 Depending on how the courts view the term publication here in our state, it’s entirely possible that posting a message and photo of the court summons on Facebook might be considered an acceptable form of publication, especially if the court was confident that the spouse would see the notice in this way.
 Though it’s difficult to say whether or not our state’s judges would make a similar decision, this case does present an interesting interpretation of the law and a clever use of technology to help resolve family law issues like divorce.